nnellans/bicep-guide/README.md

 - Objects use braces / curly brackets:  `{ }`
 - Bicep does NOT support single-line objects yet
 - Do NOT use commas between properties
-- Each property of the Object consists of a key and value separated by a colon
 - Each property of the Object can be of any type
 - Optionally, if the key contains special characters, you can enclose the key in single quotes
 - You can use a period to access values, so `exampleObjectParameter.key2 = true`